Thomas Streimelweger

-Thomas Streimelweger (born July 6, 1959) is an Austrian entrepreneur.
+Thomas Streimelweger is an Austrian entrepreneur.

 Thomas Streimelweger is an Austrian entrepreneur and investor in the software and life science industries.
-He is the founder and CEO of red-stars.com data AG, a privately held high tech investment and holding company.
-He was the founder of S&T AG (now Kontron), a leading IT-integrator in Eastern Europe, which he took public in 1998 on the EASDAQ/NASDAQ Europe.
+He was the founder and CEO of red-stars.com data AG, a privately held high tech investment and holding company.
+He founded S&T AG (later merged into Kontron AG), a leading IT-integrator in Eastern Europe, which he took public in 1998 on the EASDAQ/NASDAQ Europe.
 Streimelweger`s investments are focused on early stage B2B SaaS-businesses in telecom/connectivity management, electronic data interchange, cloud migration and life sciences.
 He is an entrepreneurial pioneer in longevity and drug development platforms based on human brain and heart organoids derived from iPS cells.
 All of Streimelweger's companies operate on a fundament of globally leading technologies, proprietary IP and patents.
-He cooperates and co-invests with multinational industry partners, family offices and HNWIs.
+He cooperates and co-invests with VCs, multinational industry partners, family offices and HNWIs.

 Other Ventures

-Prior to the 2008 financial crisis Streimelweger operated a quantitative, fully automated statistical arbitrage hedge fund.
+Prior to the 2008 financial crisis Streimelweger operated a quantitative hedge fund.